 Columbia College’s annual placement rate is calculated by the formula:

 Completers Employed in Positions Related to Field of Instruction

 Several categories are regarded as unavailable for placement as follows:

 - unavailable for placement due to pregnancy, death or other health-related situations

 - unavailable due to active military service

 - unavailable due to visa restrictions (for international students)

-The information on placement rate is available on College’s Student Disclosure for Gainful Employment.
+The information on placement rates is available in the College’s Student Disclosure for Gainful Employment.

 For more information about Columbia College, see Department of Education’s College Navigator at: College Navigator